Reader Questions: Cash and Bond Holdings Details

 Stock dividends are a portion of profits that businesses have decided to distribute directly to shareholders, as opposed to reinvesting into their business, paying back debt, or buying back shares.
 They have explicitly decided that they don’t need this money to improve their business, and that it would be better to distribute it to shareholders.
 The dividends may suffer some short-term drops, but over the long run they have grown faster than inflation.

 Tracking the income from my portfolio.
-Three of the primary income “trees” that produce income “fruit” in my portfolio are Vanguard Total US Stock ETF (VTI), Vanguard Total International Stock ETF (VXUS), and Vanguard Real Estate Index ETF (VNQ).
+Three of the primary “trees” that produce “fruit” in my portfolio are Vanguard Total US Stock ETF (VTI), Vanguard Total International Stock ETF (VXUS), and Vanguard Real Estate Index ETF (VNQ).

 In the US, the dividend culture is somewhat conservative in that shareholders expect dividends to be stable and only go up.
 Thus the starting yield is lower, but grows more steadily with smaller cuts during hard times.
 Companies do buybacks as well, often because they are easier to discontinue.
 Here is an updated chart of the trailing 12-month (ttm) dividend per share over the last 15 years paid by the Vanguard Total US Stock ETF (VTI) via WallStNumbers.com.